Early life

-She continued her education at MIT, receiving her S.B. in Chemical-Biological Engineering in Spring 2019.
-At MIT, she researched in the labs of Dr. Gregory Stephanopoulos and Dr. Michael Strano, for two years and one year, respectively.
+Sarah enrolled in MIT in Fall 2015, receiving her S.B. in Chemical-Biological Engineering in Spring 2019.
+At MIT, she performed undergraduate research in the labs of Dr. Gregory Stephanopoulos (now retired) and Dr. Michael Strano, for two years and one year, respectively.
 With Dr. Stephanopolous, she developed anaerobic assays to evaluate enzymes involved in carbon dioxide metabolism.
 With Dr. Strano, she helped improve the duration time of light emitted from nanoparticles embedded in a living plant.
-Her undergraduate research with Dr. Strano assisted in an art exhibit at the Cooper Hewitt, Smithsonian Design Museum in Summer 2019.
+Her undergraduate research with Dr. Strano assisted in an art exhibit at the Cooper Hewitt, Smithsonian Design Museum in Summer 2019 and a second author publication in Science Advances (see Publications).

 Graduate work